CanDIG/Vault-Helper-Tool/README.md

 # Quick Start

 This is a quick mock of how the Vault helper tool will work.
+In order to get started, follow the steps outlined in the [Deployment document](https://learn.hashicorp.com/tutorials/vault/getting-started-deploy) provided by Vault.
+A root token should be provided to the user with the unseal key after running `vault operator unseal`.
+This token should be added to `secretFile.txt`.
-In order to get started, run `go build` in the cli folder to build the CLI.
+Then, run `go build` in the cli folder to build the CLI.

 ## How To Use the CLI